Original post published 26th March 2012. Latest revised list published 1st February 2018

 OK, to business.
 Here's my starter list...

-I say: Articulate, honest, knowledgeable.
+I say: Articulate, honest, passionate, knowledgeable.
 Everything I believe a racing journo should be.
 Top class.
-Easy enough on the eye too…
+Easy enough on the eye too… (can I say that?!)

 He says: Muck out, ride out, and talk about horses on radio and television for a living.
 Just started producing, filming and editing on my own and loving it....

 I say: Luke Harvey.
 Lovable joker.
 Occasional buffoon.
-Not to everyone’s tastes.
-Something of a guilty pleasure….
+Deservedly won the 2017 HWPA Broadcaster of the Year award.

 He says: Journalist.
 Interests include horse racing, football, Olympics.